-(i) Hunters using the Union Tract

-must use goose decoys.

-(ii) You must hunt from assigned blinds on the Union Tract and within 100 feet (30 meters) of blind sites on the Hazard Tract, except when shooting to retrieve crippled birds.

-(iii) You may not possess more than 25 shot shells while in the field once you have left your assigned parking lot or boat launch.

-(4) Sport fishing.
-We only allow fishing on designated areas of the refuge subject to the following conditions:

-(i) We allow fishing from April 1

-through September 30.

-(ii) We only allow boat fishing. (t) Stone Lakes National Wildlife Refuge-(1) Migratory game bird hunting.
-We allow hunting of goose, duck, coot, and moorhen on designated areas of the refuge subject to the following conditions:

-(i) We allow hunting on Sun River Unit only on Wednesdays and Saturdays from 1⁄2 hour before legal sunrise until 12 p.m. (noon).
+We allow hunting of goose, duck, coot, and moorhen on designated areas of the refuge subject to the following conditions: - (i) Hunters using the Union Tract must use goose decoys. - (ii) You must hunt from assigned blinds on the Union Tract and within 100 feet (30 meters) of blind sites on the Hazard Tract, except when shooting to retrieve crippled birds. - (iii) You may not possess more than 25 shot shells while in the field once you have left your assigned parking lot or boat launch. - (2) (3) [Reserved] - (4) Sport fishing.
+We only allow fishing on designated areas of the refuge subject to the following conditions: - (i) We allow fishing from April 1 through September 30. - (ii) We only allow boat fishing. - (t) Stone Lakes National Wildlife Refuge--(1) Migratory game bird hunting.
+We allow hunting of goose, duck, coot, and moorhen on designated areas of the refuge subject to the following conditions: - (i) We allow hunting on Sun River Unit only on Wednesdays and Saturdays from 1⁄2 hour before legal sunrise until 12 p.m. (noon).

-- (ii) We will select hunters through a random drawing process (FWS Form 3-2439, Hunt Application-National Wildlife Refuge System) conducted at the refuge.
+- (ii) We will select hunters through a random drawing process (FWS Form 3-2439, Hunt Application National Wildlife Refuge System) conducted at the refuge.
 Hunters should bring a copy of their refuge notification on the day of their hunt.
-Hunters should contact the refuge manager for additional information. - (iii) All hunters age 15 and younger must remain in the immediate presence of an adult (age 18 or older) at all times while in the field.

-(iv) We prohibit bicycles or other conveyances.
-Mobility-impaired hunters should contact the refuge manager regarding allowed conveyances.

-(v) We restrict hunters to their assigned spaced-blind except when they are placing or retrieving decoys, traveling to and from the parking area, retrieving downed birds, or shooting to retrieve crippled birds or boat launch.

-(vi) You may not possess more than 25 shot shells while in the field once you have left your assigned parking lot hunting

-(vii) We allow only nonmotorized boats to access water blinds.

-(viii) You must remove all decoys, personal equipment, shotshell hulls, and refuse from the refuge by 12:30 p.m. (see §§ 27.93 and 27.94 of this chapter).

-(4) Sport fishing.
-We allow sport fishing on designated areas of the refuge subject to the following conditions:
+Hunters should contact the refuge manager for additional information. - (iii) All hunters age 15 and younger must remain in the immediate presence of an adult (age 18 or older) at all times while in the field. - (iv) We prohibit bicycles or other conveyances.
+Mobility-impaired hunters should contact the refuge manager regarding allowed conveyances. - (v) We restrict hunters to their assigned spaced-blind except when they are placing or retrieving decoys, traveling to and from the parking area, retrieving downed birds, or shooting to retrieve crippled birds - (vi) You may not possess more than 25 shot shells while in the field once you have left your assigned parking lot or boat launch. - (vii) We allow only nonmotorized boats to access water blinds. - (viii) You must remove all decoys, personal equipment, shotshell hulls, and refuse from the refuge by 12:30 p.m. (see §§27.93 and 27.94 of this chapter). - (ix) We allow the use of dogs when hunting. - (2) (3) [Reserved] - (4) Sport fishing.
+We allow sport fishing on designated areas of the refuge subject to the following conditions: - (i) We prohibit fishing from the bank. - (ii) We prohibit the take of native reptiles and amphibians (see §27.21 of this chapter).